huextrat/react-native-screenshot-aware/README.md

 - 📱 Supports Android 14+ (API level 34+) and iOS 14+
 - 🏗️ Supports the new architecture for React Native

+## Compatibility

+### Version Compatibility

+- React Native <0.76, use version 1.2.2 or below 1.2.0 of this package (1.2.1 is buggy)
+- React Native >=0.76, use version 1.3.0 or later

 ## Installation

 ```sh